keptn-contrib/dynatrace-service/documentation/sli-configuration.md

 # SLI and SLO configuration

-## Configurations of Dashboard SLI/SLO queries through dynatrace.conf.yaml
+## Configurations of Dashboard SLI/SLO queries through `dynatrace.conf.yaml`

-The `dynatrace.conf.yaml` provides an additional option to configure whether the *dynatrace-service* should use the metric queries defined in `sli.yaml`, whether it should pull data from a specific dashboard or whether it should query the data from a Dynatrace Dashboard whose name matches the Keptn project, stage and service.
+The `dynatrace.conf.yaml` provides the `dashboard` option to configure whether the *dynatrace-service* should use the metric queries defined in `sli.yaml`, whether it should pull data from a specific dashboard or whether it should query the data from a Dynatrace Dashboard whose name matches the Keptn project, stage and service.

-Here is an example `dynatrace.conf.yaml` including the dashboard parameter
+Here is an example `dynatrace.conf.yaml` including the `dashboard` parameter:

 ```yaml
 ---
 spec_version: '0.1.0'